Keilwertm/CarClassTest/README.md

 # CarClassTest
-This is a test on constructing and building a car using classes and methods learning C#
+This has turned into a dump repo for all code academy practice and more